-Calling all guides!
-Ready to push your career or coursework forward?
-Apply for a scholarship to help pay for AMGA course fees and travel expenses.
+Are you a guide, ready to push your career forward?
+Apply for a 57hours scholarship and pay for AMGA/IFMGA course fees and travel expenses.

 57hours Guide Education Fund: Developing The Next Generation of Mountain Guides

-That’s why we started the Guide Education Fund, which is designed to alleviate some of the financial burdens associated with both entering the guiding industry and career advancement.
-1% of our yearly profit goes towards scholarships to help pay for guide courses, exams, and travel expenses.
+So that’s how our Guide Education Fund came about.
+Designed to alleviate some of the financial burdens associated with both entering the guiding industry and advancing the career, the 1% of our yearly profit goes towards scholarships to help pay for guide courses, certification exams, and travel expenses.

 We started 57hours because we believe in the importance and impact of guides.
 When it comes to educating outdoor enthusiasts on how to safely enjoy the mountains and preserve our amazing planet, there is no comparison to the knowledge and skill of a fully certified and compassionate AMGA/IFMGA Mountain Guide.